-Other types of mortgages can also be a Wells Fargo short sale.
+Other types of mortgages can also be Wells Fargo short sales.
 For example, a loan originally held by World Savings would be a Wachovia short sale that now falls under the Wells Fargo umbrella.
 America's Servicing Company (ASC) is a division of Wells Fargo.
 America's Servicing Company services loans for other investors under ASC.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.